As a nurse, Kathy Stroik knew the signs and symptoms of a heart attack — but not when it happened to her.

-“I thank my lucky stars for this event because it put my life on a better track as far as exercising and I also appreciate the smaller things in life,” says Kathy.
+“I thank my lucky stars for this event because it put my life on a better track as far as exercising and I also appreciate the smaller things in life,” Kathy says.

-“The staff at Scripps La Jolla was wonderful, but I really owe my life to the quick-thinking doctors and nurses at the Rancho Bernardo Urgent Care who knew just what to do,” according to Kathy.
+“The staff at Scripps La Jolla was wonderful, but I really owe my life to the quick-thinking doctors and nurses at the Rancho Bernardo Urgent Care who knew just what to do,” Kathy says.

 Sometimes the signs of a heart attack aren’t always obvious.
 Knowing the signs and symptoms can help you act fast.
 Read more about the signs of a heart attack in women.